 Trinity Landing, located just inside the entrance to Cowes Harbour, provides walk-ashore access to The Parade in the heart of Cowes.
-It is often used by vessels of interest, such as tall ships, and as a passenger landing point for visiting cruise ships, which may anchor in Cowes Roads.
+It is often used by vessels of interest, such as tall ships and superyachts, and as a passenger landing point for visiting cruise ships, which may anchor in Cowes Roads.

 Vessels wishing to berth at Trinity Landing are to request permission from the duty Berthing Master, call sign ‘HM1’ on VHF Channel 69.
 Both water and metered electricity are available.

 A hundred metres to the south of Trinity Landing is the Watch House Beacon where a tide gauge is located giving the depth of water above chart datum.